randohm/mpdfront/README.md

 # mpdfront
 MPD front end written in Python, with the goal of being able to use a keyboard for complete control.
 Using all keys will more easily translate to use with a remote control.
-The idea is that this will be the head on headless MPD in a home theater setup where the user can see the information up on the big screen.
+This is meant to be the head on headless MPD in a home theater setup where the user can see the information on a big screen.

 The app will attempt to get album art from the media file first, then look for a file named cover.{jpg,png} in the music directory.

 ## Required libraries: